-In the Covid-19 challenging and dynamic circumstances, from an operational perspective, our businesses, including our graphite operations and electronic manufacturing services, have remained open and currently we do not have any plans to close any of our business operations as a result of the Covid-19 pandemic.
-However, due to the Covid-19 pandemic, we have taken preventative measures during 2020 related to graphite market due to weakened customer demand.
+In the Covid-19 challenging and dynamic circumstances, from an operational perspective, our businesses, including our graphite operations and electronic manufacturing services, remain open.
+There are no current plans to close any of our business operations because of the Covid-19 pandemic.
+However, due to the Covid-19 pandemic, we have taken preventative measures related to graphite market due to possible weakened customer demand.
 We will continue to work to protect our employees and the public, maintain business continuity and sustain our operations.

-While we have seen some recovery recently in demand for graphite products, due to the speed with which the Covid-19 situation is developing and evolving and the uncertainty of its duration and the timing of recovery, we are not able at this time to predict the extent to which the Covid-19 pandemic may have a material effect on our graphite business, its financial positions, and results of operations.
+While we have seen some recovery recently in demand for graphite products, due to the recent surging cases of the highly contagious Delta/Omicron variants of the Covid-19, the speed with which the coronavirus situation is developing and evolving and the uncertainty of its duration and the timing of recovery, we are not able at this time to predict the extent to which the Covid-19 pandemic may have a material effect on our graphite business, our financial positions, and results of operations.